 In addition, knowingly facilitating or aiding another aid worker to perform acts of exploitation or abuse is strictly prohibited and will be treated with the same level of consequence as if the activity was being done directly by CRS Staff.

-Trafficking in persons is defined as the recruitment, transportation, or receipt of persons by means of deception, coercion, threat, or force for exploitation, sexual or otherwise.
+Trafficking in persons is defined as the recruitment, transportation, or receipt of persons by means of deception, coercion, threat, or force for the purpose of exploitation, such as labor, prostitution, or sexual exploitation.
 CRS strongly condemns trafficking in human beings-children, women, and men-as a criminal act that violates fundamental human rights and the inviolable dignity and integrity of the human person.

-All CRS Staff are prohibited from engaging in trafficking in children, women and men.
+All CRS staff, affiliates, partners, suppliers, and service providers are prohibited from engaging in trafficking in children, women and men.
 CRS places a special focus on anti-trafficking of women and children, given their specific vulnerability and given the cruelty and perversity to which trafficked women and children are particularly subjected.

-All CRS Staff are also prohibited from employment practices related to trafficking as well as Staff obtaining work-related goods or services that have been provided or produced by trafficked or forced labor.
+All CRS staff, affiliates, partners, suppliers, and service providers are also prohibited from employment practices related to trafficking as well as knowingly obtaining work-related goods or services that have been provided or produced by trafficked or forced labor.

 Misuse of agency funds for personal gain, whether money, property, or assets.